-I am a political and cultural geographer, and my interests include global migration, immigration enforcement practices, 'homeland security', processes of racialization, constructions of borders and sovereignty, Latin America, and feminist epistemology and methodologies.
+I am a political and cultural geographer, and my interests include global migration, immigration enforcement practices, homeland security, processes of racialization, constructions of borders and sovereignty, Latin America, and feminist epistemology and methodologies.

+Another area of research investigates ways in which shifts in immigrant destinations are transforming social and political landscapes in the United States.
+I draw on fieldwork in small-town Colorado to explore ways in which constructions of "illegality" shape immigrant and non-immigrant interactions.
+Publications from this project include articles in Antipode, Social and Cultural Geography, and a chapter in Immigrants Outside Megalopolis.
 I am also interested in the qualitative research process itself, especially thinking through how theory influences method and vice versa.
-A co-authored article including reflections on and lessons from fieldwork is forthcoming in Gender, Place, and Culture.
+A co-authored article including reflections on and lessons from fieldwork was published in Gender, Place, and Culture.
 Additional projects consider the outward elasticity of borders through immigration enforcement, morphing ideas of sovereignty, and how destination countries’ immigration policies influence migrants’ decisions and migration paths.

-Finally, my teaching emphasizes global interconnectedness between communities, regions, and nations while considering the unique histories, sociospatial relations, and political realities of individual places.
+Finally, my teaching emphasizes global interconnectedness between communities, regions, and nations while considering the unique histories, gendered sociospatial relations, and political realities of individual places.
 I aim to create a dynamic classroom where students can connect what they are learning to personal experience.

 For detailed information click here

 Raiford Guins "Punk archaeologists" explain that they went looking for more than just video-game cartridges in a New Mexico landfill.

 Nancy Hiemstra has been selected to receive the 2014 Graduate and Faculty Research Program in the Arts, Humanities and Lettered Social Sciences.

 Robert Harvey has been appointed to the rank of Distinguished Professor.